 The shelf-life for fresh herbs is relatively short (usually about a week), but all these herbs can be dehydrated and used year-round.
 Simply place them in a single layer (with no overlapping leaves) on a sheet of parchment paper in your oven, set the oven to very low (under 200 degrees), then turn off the oven after about 15 minutes.
 Leave the herbs in the warmed oven overnight, and they will have turned dry, but will keep much of their flavor.
 If they're not completely dried at this point, turn your oven on again, under 200 degrees, for 15 minutes, then turn off.
 Let them rest in the warm oven all day, and they'll absolutely be ready when you get home.
 Keep your dried herbs in small glass containers with tight lids and store away from heat and light.

-Dried herbs do better in slow cooking and are preferable with the looking cooking needed for braises, stews and sauces.
+Dried herbs do better in slow cooking and are preferable with the longer cooking needed for braises, stews and sauces.
 Fresh herbs don’t stand up as well to slow cooking as their oils and aromas fade with the extended heat.
 Fresh herbs are excellent when added at the end of cooking.

 The general rule is to use one teaspoon of dried herbs for two servings (or a tablespoon for six servings).
 Try rubbing dried herbs between your palms to release freshen them up and release the aromatic oils.
 Dried herbs are much more potent so figure about three times as much fresh herbs as dried.
 When cooking (except with bay leaves), most often the best time to use herbs is at the finish.
 Save half of the herbs you are planning on using to add in the last fifteen minutes or so with soups and stews, the last 3-5 minutes for sautés.
 Finely chopped (or even whole herbs) add a flavorful garnish and beautiful touch to many prepared dishes.